mehmet-kozan/pdf-parse/README.md

 });
 </script>
 ```

+Features
+- Extract page text: GetText (via [`pdf`](src/index.ts) or [`PDFParse`](src/PDFParse.ts))
+- Extract embedded images: GetImage
+- Render page to image: PageToImage
+- Detect and extract tabular data: GetTable

+Notes
+- Uses `pdfjs-dist` for PDF parsing and rendering (see worker setup in [`src/PDFParse.ts`](src/PDFParse.ts)).
+- Tests are in [test/](test/) and run with Vitest.

+Contributing
+1. Fork and branch
+2. Make changes and run tests
+3. Open a pull request

+License
+- Apache-2.0 (see LICENSE)

 Worker note: In browser environments the package sets pdfjs GlobalWorkerOptions.workerSrc automatically when imported from the built browser bundle.
 If you use a custom build or host pdf.worker yourself, configure pdfjs accordingly.